fleekxyz/non-fungible-apps/subgraph/README.md

 `graph init --contract-name CONTRACT_NAME --index-events --studio --from-contract CONTRACT_ADDRESS --abi PATH/TO/ABI/JSON --network mumbai SUBGRAPH_NAME`

+## Re-deployment

+If a change is needed in the subgraph, you should update the `schema.graphql` and `subgraph.yaml` files to match the new changes that have happened on the contract side.

+A typical re-deployment consists of a new contract address, ABI, and finally entities.

+### Updating the addresses

+To update the address of the contract, the following files need to be changed:

+- [networks.json](./networks.json): update the address for the right blockchain network
+- [subgraph.yaml](./subgraph.yaml): update the address in `dataSources.source.address`

+### Updating the entities and handlers

+It is important to make sure the subgraph is going to support the new version of the entities by updating the `schema.graphql` file.

+Define the new entities and the relationships between them.
+Also, take care of entities that should be removed from the schema.

+If your contract is emitting new events, update the `subgraph.yaml` file's `dataSources.mapping.eventHandlers`.
+Remove events that are not a part of the new contract.

+### Re-generating the TS files

+To re-generate files in `generated/` you can simply run `yarn codegen` or `npm run codegen` only and only **after** the previous two steps.
+If you do it before, you will still need to redo it later.

+### Update the handlers

+If you need new handlers in your code, you should update the `./src/fleek-nfa.ts` file and create functions to handle new events.

+**NOTE: The name of your handler functions should be exactly the same as the name you have specified in the `subgraph.yaml` file for the target event.**

+### Generate a new build

+Finally, you can generate the build that is going to be deployed to the Hosted Service by running `yarn build` or `npm run build`.

+### Re-deployment

+The command that should be used for re-deployment purposes is no different than the one that is used to deploy subgraphs in the first place (remember to replace the access token and the github_username/subgraph_name parts):

+`graph deploy --product hosted-service --deploy-key YOUR_ACCESS_TOKEN --version-lable v0.0.1 YOUR_GITHUB_USERNAME/SUBGRAPH_NAME_ON_HOSTED_SERVICE`

 ## Testing

 You can run the unit tests found in `./tests/` with `yarn test` or `npm run test`.